MLS All-Star Game

-The Major League Soccer All-Star Game is an annual soccer game held by Major League Soccer featuring selected players from the league against an international club or selected players from Liga MX.
+The Major League Soccer All-Star Game is an annual soccer game held by Major League Soccer featuring selected players from the league against an international club or selected players from another league.
 MLS initially adopted a traditional all-star game format used by other North American sports leagues where the Eastern Conference squared off against the Western Conference.
 This eventually evolved into the current system where the league annually invites a club from abroad to play against a league all-star team in a friendly match.
-The MLS All-Stars hold a 9–7 record in the competition marking the season's midpoint.
+The MLS All-Stars hold a 9–8 record in the competition, which generally marks the season's midpoint.
 Players are awarded roster spots through a combination of fan voting and selections by the appointed manager and league commissioner.

 In case of a tie after full-time, the game does not use a 30-minute extra time period; instead it goes straight to a penalty shoot-out.
 The match is preceded by a skills challenge tournament, which was introduced in 2018 and features three-player teams competing in various events.
-The All-Star Game also runs parallel to the Major League Soccer Homegrown Game, which debuted in 2014.
+The All-Star Game also runs parallel to the MLS Next All-Star Game, which debuted in 2014 as the Homegrown Game.